IntersectMBO/plutus-apps/plutus-chain-index/README_marconi.md

 This is an initial draft for the Marconi README file.
-Currently this is a placeholder and a place to begin organizing the documentation.
+Going forward, we will need to discuss and refine this document and/or the implementation so that they match.

 # Marconi

 ## The Cardano blockchain indexer for dApp developers

-A lightweight solution for indexing and querying the Cardano blockchain
+A lightweight customizable solution for indexing and querying the Cardano blockchain.

 ### Built by IOG in Haskell